One of the worst things that you can do in the gym is to give up when things aren’t going your way.

 Choosing option A is hard because it requires you to fight and endure.
 Choosing option B is easy because it only requires you to quit.
 If you have been a bit inconsistent in the gym and after a few months you don’t look or feel any different, it’s not time to quit.
 We have all been at this point but consider your options.

-Whereas Option A is a hard path that will require accountability, it pays off with a better quality of physical/mental well-being.
-By quitting and choosing Option B, you are setting yourself up for significant health issues and a lower quality of life.
+Option A is a hard path, and it requires accountability.
+But it pays off by improving your physical and mental well-being.
+By quitting and choosing Option B, you risk serious health issues and a lower quality of life.

 The 2nd Reason Why You Shouldn’t Give Up